Ian12467/Machine_learning-/README.md

 Directories | Description
 ----------- | -----------
 [Exploratory_data_analysis](./Exploratory_data_analysis) | Shows how dataset on insurance.csv file been used to carry out  Exploratory data analysis (EDA)
+[Linear_regression](./Linear_regression) | Involves training the dat and get evaluations aspects in terms of MAE, RMSE and MSE.

 ## Author